xgfone/configmanager/README.md

 # go-config
 An extensible go configuration.
-The default parsers can parse the CLI arguments and the property file.
+The default parsers can parse the CLI arguments and the ini file.
 You can implement and register your parser, and the configuration engine will call the parser to parse the configuration.

 ## Principle of Work